Lakshman31/Python-for-DS-ML/README.md

 Please install the fastapi,uvicorn before execution, along with the Prerequisite mentioned.
 Installation code:pip install fastapi,uvicorn

-To run this code on terminal : app:arimaapi--reload
+To run this code on terminal : app:arima-api--reload

 **fapi.html**